Hope’s Garden is mandated to provide support not treatment. At Hope’s Garden, support means:

-Hope’s offers a variety of educational outreach programs to increase public awareness, reduce stigma and promote early detection and prevention.
+Hope’s Garden offers a variety of educational outreach programs to increase public awareness, reduce stigma and promote early detection and prevention.
+REGISTER NOW

-Hope’s Garden carries a collection of books and reference materials on eating disorders and related topics that members of the community are welcome to purchase or borrow.
+Hope’s Garden carries a collection of books and reference materials on eating disorders and related topics that members of the community are welcome to borrow.
+REGISTER NOW

 Referrals and Advocacy:

-For those seeking support and treatment, we have a comprehensive directory including community resources and services, hospitals, therapists and treatment facilities.
+For those seeking additional support and treatment, we have a comprehensive directory including community resources and services, hospitals, therapists and treatment facilities.
+REGISTER NOW

 Want to volunteer? click: